LED bulbs use 75% less energy than incandescent bulbs — DOE

 Lithium-ion batteries are excellent for short-term energy storage—shifting midday solar to the evening.
 But they have a massive flaw: Self-Discharge.
 If you store energy in a battery for three months, much of it is gone.

 In 2026, Green Hydrogen has emerged as the premier solution for Seasonal Storage.
 By using excess summer solar to split water into hydrogen gas, we can store energy in tanks for months with zero loss.
-This guide analyzes the 2026 residential hydrogen ecosystem.
+This guide analyzes the 2026 residential hydrogen setup.

 Part 1: The Electrolyzer - Turning Water into Fuel